ReScience/ReScience-submission/article/Poisot-2017.md

 behaviour.

 Figure 2A and 2B in the original manuscript provide a good diagnostic value, as they are based on non-stochastic situations.
-These are reproduced in @fig:02.
+These are reproduced in Fig.
+@fig:02.
 As in the original simulations, the generalist alone overshoots its carrying capacity at $t=5$, and the stabilizes at a value of $N_3^\star = 270$.
 Note also that $p_3 = 2/3$ , which represents the ratio of habitat qualities.
-When adding specialists at initial densities of $N_1 = N_2 = 1$, we observe (i) that the preference of the generalist shifts towards habitat 1 to avoid competition in the smallest habitat, and (ii) the density of the specialist of habitat 2 stabilizes as soon as the generalist abandons habitat 2 (at $t \approx 35$).
+When adding specialists at initial densities of $N_1 = N_2 = 1$, we observe (i)
+that the preference of the generalist shifts towards habitat 1 to avoid competition in the smallest habitat, and (ii) the density of the specialist of habitat 2 stabilizes as soon as the generalist abandons habitat 2 (at $t \approx 35$).

 ![Population dynamics and habitat preference of the generalist alone (left), and following invasion by the two specialists at the generalist equilibrium (right).
 Circles represent the generalist, upper and lower triangles represent the specialists of habitats 1 and 2 (respectively), and a diamond is used when both specialists have the same behaviour.](figure02.pdf){#fig:02}

-In @fig:03, this implementation gives the same qualitative results as the original article.
+In Fig. @fig:03, this implementation gives the same qualitative results as the original article.
 There are small quantitative differences in output, which are in my opinion explained by the initial population densities (which are not given in the original article).
 Absent variation in habitat quality, generalists